Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance: SUPPLEMENTAL MATERIAL

 The inclinations of binary MSPs are generally poorly-determined due to a degeneracy with the (often unknown) masses of the pulsar and its companion.
-For most of the 215 systems, we assume a pulsar mass of $m_p=1.35M_\odot$ and an inclination of $I=\uppi/3$, as this corresponds to the median value of the companion mass $m_c$, which we extract from the catalogue.
-In order to refine our results, we replace these values with more accurate mass and inclination determinations from the literature for the following MSPs, which produce the best SGWB bounds from our sample: J0737-3039A\cite{Kramer:2006nb} (the double pulsar), B1913+16\cite{Weisberg:2016jye} (the Hulse-Taylor system), B2127+11C,\cite{Jacoby:2006dy} B1534+12,\cite{Fonseca:2014qla} J1829+2456,\cite{Haniewicz:2020jro} B2303+46,\cite{vanKerkwijk:1999xj} J0045-7319,\cite{Kaspi:1996pul} J1903+0327,\cite{Freire:2010tf} J1740-3052,\cite{Madsen:2012rs} and B1259-63.\cite{Miller-Jones:2018waj}
+For most of the 215 systems, we assume a pulsar mass of $m_p=1.35\,M_\odot$ and an inclination of $I=\uppi/3$, as this corresponds to the median value of the companion mass $m_c$, which we extract from the catalogue.
+In order to refine our results, we replace these values with more accurate mass and inclination determinations from the literature for the following MSPs, which produce the best SGWB bounds from our sample: J0737-3039A~\cite{Kramer:2006nb} (the double pulsar), B1913+16~\cite{Weisberg:2016jye} (the Hulse-Taylor system), B2127+11C~\cite{Jacoby:2006dy}, B1534+12~\cite{Fonseca:2014qla}, J1829+2456~\cite{Haniewicz:2020jro}, B2303+46~\cite{vanKerkwijk:1999xj}, J0045-7319~\cite{Kaspi:1996pul}, J1903+0327~\cite{Freire:2010tf}, J1740-3052~\cite{Madsen:2012rs}, and B1259-63~\cite{Miller-Jones:2018waj}.

-Using these orbital elements and masses, we integrate the moment evolution equations~\eqref{eq:evol} from sharp initial conditions, with the initial time set to the year in which each system was discovered.
+Using these orbital elements and masses, we integrate the evolution equations~\eqref{eq:evol} from sharp initial conditions, with the initial time set to the year in which each system was discovered.
 With these details specified, the SGWB sensitivity is then set by the number of ToAs per observing interval and the rms timing noise $\sigma$ associated with each ToA.
 We assume each ToA corresponds to a 10-minute integration time.
-For our 2021 sensitivity curves, we assume each system is monitored for two weeks every year, with ToAs being gathered for two hours every day within this period; this corresponds to the data cadence for B1913+16,\cite{Hui:2012yp} and gives 168 ToAs per year.
+For our 2021 sensitivity curves, we assume each system is monitored for two weeks every year, with ToAs being gathered for two hours every day within this period; this corresponds to the data cadence for B1913+16~\cite{Hui:2012yp}, and gives 168 ToAs per year.
 We further assume $\sigma=1\,\upmu\mathrm{s}$.
-For our 2038 sensitivity curves, we assume an observing campaign of 365 ToAs per year (i.e., 10 minutes of observations per pulsar per day) with $\sigma=80\,\mathrm{ns}$, which is the forecast 10-minute ToA uncertainty of next-generation radio telescopes like the SKA.\cite{Liu:2011cka}
+For our 2038 sensitivity curves, we assume an observing campaign of 365 ToAs per year (i.e., 10 minutes of observations per pulsar per day) with $\sigma=80\,\mathrm{ns}$, which is the forecast 10-minute ToA uncertainty of next-generation radio telescopes like SKA~\cite{Liu:2011cka}.
+We assume this observing campaign covers the entire period from 2021 to 2038, which is somewhat optimistic as SKA has not yet begun its pulsar timing observations; however, since the size of the perturbations to the orbital elements grows over time, our forecast constraints depend primarily on the timing precision at the end of the campaign, as well as the total observing time, rather than on the exact details of how the timing precision improves over time.
+By combining the resulting individual PI curves for each of our 215 MSPs, we obtain the joint constraint curve shown in Fig.~\ref{fig:binary-pulsars-2038}.